cyberark/conjur-authn-k8s-client/bin/test-workflow/README.md

       source ./0_prep_env.sh
       ```

+2) Deploy Conjur to Kubernetes Cluster

+    - The workflow can either deploy Conjur Open Source or Conjur Enterprise, and decides based on the `CONJUR_OSS_HELM_INSTALLED` environment variable
-2) Prepare a Cluster and Deploy Conjur Open Source
+        - Deploy Conjur Open Source to KinD
             - Start a KinD cluster with local Docker registry
-    - Create a new namespace for Conjur, `conjur-oss`
+            - Create a new namespace for Conjur
             - Deploy Conjur Open Source with Helm
                 - The Conjur Open Source Helm Chart is published on [GitHub](https://github.com/cyberark/conjur-oss-helm-chart).

                 - The Conjur Open Source Helm Chart repository contains an [example](https://github.com/cyberark/conjur-oss-helm-chart/tree/main/examples/kubernetes-in-docker) folder with scripts and instructions for deploying the Conjur Open Source Helm Chart on KinD.
 The scripts from the example folder are used to accomplish this step by git cloning the Conjur Open Source Helm Chart repository and using them to carry out the tasks mentioned above.
+        - Deploy Conjur Enterprise to GKE
+            - Create a new namespace for Conjur
+            - Deploy Conjur Enterprise
+                - Conjur Enterprise is deployed with scripts in the [Kubernetes Conjur Deploy GitHub repo](https://github.com/cyberark/kubernetes-conjur-deploy).
     - Enable the Kubernetes Authenticator in Conjur
     - To perform these steps, run:
       ```bash